 Living (Revocable) Trust

-Despite these benefits, living trusts have some drawbacks.
-Assets in a living trust are not protected from creditors, and you are subject to income taxes on income earned by the trust.
-In addition, you cannot avoid estate taxes using a living trust.
+Despite the benefits, living trusts have some drawbacks.
+Property in a living trust is generally not protected from creditors, and you cannot avoid estate taxes using a living trust.

 Source: Broadridge Investor Communication Solutions, Inc.